exakat/exakat/docs/Rules.rst

 ####################

+Forgotten whitespaces only bring misery to the code.

 White spaces have been left at either end of a file : before the PHP opening tag, or after the closing tag.

-Usually, such white space are forgotten, and may end up summoning the infamous 'headers already sent' error.
+Usually, such whitespaces are forgotten, and may end up summoning the infamous 'headers already sent' error.
 It is better to remove them.

 .. code-block:: php